How to Prepare for Winter Goat Kidding

 Nutrition

 The first key is making sure your mama doe is in as good of condition as possible.
 The last part of gestation is when the kids grow the most.
-For the last two months my doe has been fed a quart of alfalfa pellets, a quart of dairy goat ration, and a sprinkle of calf manna every morning.
-In the evening she gets an additional quart of alfalfa pellets.
-All day long she has access to a grass/alfalfa hay, fresh water, and goat specific mineral.
+For the last two months my pregnant goat has been fed a quart of alfalfa pellets, a quart of dairy goat ration, and a sprinkle of calf manna every morning.
+In the evening, she gets an additional quart of alfalfa pellets.
+All day long she has access to a grass/alfalfa hay, fresh water, and goat-specific mineral.

 Kidding Supplies

-My kidding supplies are pretty similar to what I’d have on hand for warm weather kidding but with a few additions.
+My kidding supplies are pretty similar to what I’d have on hand for warm weather kidding but with a few additions to my “kidding kit.”

 Tools

-• Towels.
-I advise a minimum of three full sized towels per kid, as well as a half dozen rags or more.
+- Towels.
+I advise a minimum of three full-sized towels per kid, as well as a half-dozen rags or more.
 The first towel can go under mom when the baby comes out.
 The second towel is for after you’ve pulled some of the goop away.
-The third towel should be one that stays mostly dry and can be wrapped around the kid to keep it warm while you assist with a second.
+The third towel should be one that stays mostly dry and can be wrapped around the wet kid to keep it warm while you assist with a second.

-• Blow Dryer.
+- Hair Dryer.
 One with a hot setting.
 I never blow dry my hair but I keep one on hand for my mom to use when she visits, to put plastic on the windows in the fall, and now to dry goat kids.
-This is a must have.
+This is a must-have—wet kids and cold winter months can be a deadly combination.

-• Extension Chord.
+- Extension Cord.
 To plug in the blow dryer.

-• Heated Water Bucket with Mount.
-Make sure you have a way to keep the mama’s water warm and either sturdily hung up or placed outside her pen where she can still drink from it.
+- Heated Water Bucket with Mount.
+Make sure you have warm water for the mama and a way to keep it warm.
+Hang it up in a sturdy location or place it outside her pen where she can still drink from it.
 Water buckets on the ground are a risk for drowning and/or freezing goat kids.

-• Hot Pad.
-A good old fashioned hot pad is good to have on hand in case you get a kid that is severely chilled.
+- Hot Pad.
+A good old-fashioned heating pad is good to have on hand in case you get a kid that is severely chilled.

 Feeding

-• Milk Replacer.
-Ideally the babies will get milk from their mom.
-If that isn’t possible you can use powdered milk replacer or even whole pasteurized cow’s milk.
+- Milk Replacer.
+Ideally the babies will get enough milk from their mom to fulfill their nutritional needs.
+If that isn’t possible, you can use powdered milk replacer or even whole pasteurized cow’s milk.

 Your Supplies

-You have enough things to deal with so no need to freeze your dupa off in the process.
+In my personal experience, you have enough things to deal with, so no need to freeze your dupa off in the process.

 A headlamp may also be useful depending on the light situation in your kidding area.